-- Identifying gaps in the events calendar, by location, type and size; - Supporting the development of signature tourism events which have the potential to promote the Shire's competitive strengths and grow awareness;
+Identifying gaps in the events calendar, by location, type and size;

-- Developing ongoing markets and small-scale events to attract short-stay visitors and promote community engagement; - Infrastructure requirements and facility/venue needs to grow the events sector; and Strengthen the Shire's status as a destination for water-sport events, leveraging Lake Nagambie and Goulburn River.
+- Supporting the development of signature tourism events which have the potential to promote the Shire's competitive strengths and grow awareness; - Developing ongoing markets and small-scale events to attract shortstay visitors and promote community engagement; - Infrastructure requirements and facility/venue needs to grow the events sector; and - Strengthen the Shire's status as a destination for water-sport events, leveraging Lake Nagambie and Goulburn River.

-ACTION PLAN
+7. ACTION PLAN

-The Economic Development Strategy Action Plan provides a guide for the delivery of the projects identified in the framework above.
-It includes relevant actions, responsible stakeholders, priority status (high/medium/low4) and indicative timeframes categorised as follows:
+he Economic Development Strategy Action Plan provides a guide for the delivery of the projects identified in the framework above.
+It includes relevant actions, responsible stakeholders, priority status (high/ medium/low1) and indicative timeframes.

+Timeframes are categorised as follows: